Ace1032/NewsApp_Android/README.md

 #### Enhanced Reading Experience: Immerse yourself in engaging content enhanced with images and detailed descriptions.
 #### Share the Knowledge: Share important news stories with your network to keep others informed and engaged.

 Download NewsReader now and empower yourself with the latest news and information, anytime, anywhere.
+Check Application demonstration video on YouTube: https://www.youtube.com/watch?v=DRic0tfZjts